OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

 **vCenter Networks/Distributed vSwitches** and **running VMs** for a particular vCenter cluster can be imported in vOneCloud after the cluster is imported using the `same procedure <import_running_vms>`__ to import the vCenter cluster, making use of the ``Infrastructure --> Hosts`` tab in the vCenter View.

 A representation of a vCenter Network or Distributed vSwitch in vOneCloud can be created in vOneCloud by creating a Virtual Network and setting the BRIDGE property to **exactly the same name as the vCenter Network**.
+Leave "Default" network model if you don't need to define VLANs for htis network, otherwise chose the "VMware" network model.

 .. image:: /images/vnet_bridge.png
   :align: center